kurosawa467/Smart-Glove-Control-System/README.md

 - Blue Pin: 0

 ## Raspberry Pi setup
-We followed this tuorial to set up the mosquitto server on the raspberry pi https://diyi0t.com/microcontroller-to-raspberry-pi-wifi-mqtt-communication/.
-In Addition to the 1883 port we also added the 1884 port for being able to access the webapp.
-In total we added the following lined to the etc/mosquitto/mosquitto.conf file:
+We followed this tutorial to set up the mosquitto server on the raspberry pi https://diyi0t.com/microcontroller-to-raspberry-pi-wifi-mqtt-communication/.
+In addition to the 1883 port, we also added the 1884 port for being able to access the webapp.
+In the end, we added the following lines to the /etc/mosquitto/mosquitto.conf file:

     password_file /etc/mosquitto/pwfile